The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 Finally, a small plastic tube (called a stent) is usually inserted into the connection between the ureter and bladder.
 This is removed 2 to 4 weeks after the transplant by an outpatient procedure called a cystoscopy under local anaesthesia.

 Kidney transplant surgery has no higher risk than other major surgery.
 However, as with all surgical procedures, complications can occur.
 The risk of death is less than 1%.
-Other possible risks of surgery include reactions to anesthetic drug, blood clots, rejection of new kidney, bleeding and infection.
-It is our priority in ensuring patient’s safety and reducing these risks.
+Other possible risks of surgery include reactions to anaesthetic drug, blood clots, rejection of new kidney, bleeding and infection.
+We prioritise patient’s safety and do our best to manage these risks.

 Patients who do not have a living donor can be registered on the National Transplant Registry System (NTRS) if he/she fulfils the eligibility criteria to receive a DDKT.